tanngoc93/app_momly/README.md

 - Optional account system using Devise and Google OAuth
 - Keep track of click counts and last accessed time
 - Detailed click analytics with IP, referrer and user agent
+- Stores page title and description for each link
 - Guest mode for quick use without sign up
 - Links are validated with Google Safe Browsing
 - REST API secured with personal API tokens